Reliable Sources podcast: Donald Trump's attacks against the press is 'un-American'

 While he doesn't believe the tweet represented a direct instigation of violence against reporters, Rich said the President is "playing to his base" in a way that "gins up people," particularly in the context of rallies.

-Trump's tweet "is the kind of thing you'd expect in a totalitarian state, not in a democracy," Rich said said, even though "we have not reached a police state status."
+Trump's tweet "is the kind of thing you'd expect in a totalitarian state, not in a democracy," Rich said, even though "we have not reached a police state status."

 That's no reason for journalists to stop pointing out that when the executive branch wages war with the fourth estate, democracy is in danger.